 If any structural defect is found, the fault must be corrected before further use of the vehicle.
 To continue usage could endanger the semitrailer, its load, personnel, traffic, and properties.
-If any cracks or breaks are found, return the semitrailer to Landoll factory for repairs.
 Inspect the deck daily for broken or missing planks or missing attachments.
 Replace any defective parts promptly.